 When I contemplate making a new salad, I always think of quinoa first.
 As I have said in previous posts, quinoa is my favorite whole-grain.
-My other goal, however, is to make a vegan quinoa salad with a variety of vegetables the color of the rainbow.
+However, my other goal is to make a vegan quinoa salad with a variety of vegetables, the color of the rainbow.

 Not only do I try to match vegetables and dressing, but as usual, I want to make a quick and easy salad I can eat at home for dinner and pack to take on the go when needed.